Plan Your Future Maryland Vacation

 Maryland’s casinos offer up non-stop entertainment and excitement.
 Whether you like to play the slots, spin the roulette wheel, consider yourself a card sharp or prefer to watch others play a little poker, Maryland’s casinos have got your game!
 And if you’re tired of the tables, Maryland’s casinos bring in some of the best bands and comedians in their state-of-the-art performance venues-- even grab a bite prepared by a celebrity chef.
 Maryland casinos are always a big win!

 Find African-American artifacts, symphony orchestras, woodcarvings, poetry slams, sculptures, Shakespeare, stoop storytelling and more in the diverse arts and culture scene of Maryland.
 Visit The Maryland Theatre to enjoy the big and bold sounds of this orchestra that regularly draws audiences from surrounding states.
 If modern and contemporary art is your passion, don’t miss the exhibitions and collections at the Baltimore Museum of Art, home to the world’s largest collection of Matisse works, plus 90,000 other works of art.
 There's always an outstanding line-up of musicians at DelFest in Allegany County Fairgrounds centered around one of America’s most iconic musical genres — bluegrass.
 Dive right in to maritime history at the Chesapeake Bay Maritime Museum, which in addition to traditional indoor exhibits gives you the opportunity to immerse yourself in nautical life.
-The oldest multi-cultural traditional arts celebration in the country is headed to Salisbury in September 2018 as well.
-Known as the National Folk Festival this 3-day outdoor event is free.

 These super-luxe adventures and experiences are totally worth the splurge!
 The Ivy Hotel (pictured) - is a boutique hotel offering unparalleled service, amenities, and ambiance.
 With just 18 rooms, each with its own fireplace, The Ivy is an intimate setting, providing a sumptuous experience.
 The fine-dining bistro, Magdalena, is available to the public, but the spa and outdoor garden are exclusively for guests.